 2nd April 1993

-A French fisherman is arrested after abducting officials
+A French fisherman is arrested and escorted to St Peter Port

 Tensions were running high in the waters surrounding the Channel Islands.
 It was 1993, and French fishermen were entering the six-mile limit around the islands in which only British boats were allowed to operate.
 Things came to a head when a British boarding party took over a French trawler on 2 April.
 Once aboard, they arrested the skipper.

-On this second occasion, they were taking no chances.
-The Ministry of Defence had sent 12 Royal Marines to Guernsey to accompany the boarding parties.
-Mesnage was taken to Guernsey for questioning and arrived in St Peter Port at 4pm on 2 April.
+On this second occasion, the Ministry of Defence had sent a dozen Royal Marines to Guernsey to accompany the boarding parties and Mesnage was taken to Guernsey for questioning.
+They arrived in St Peter Port at 4pm on 2 April.

-The British and French governments had no disagreement between themselves over the rights and the wrongs of the situation.
-France agreed with the UK that the fishermen shouldn’t be so close to the Channel Islands.
-The French fishermen themselves didn’t have any problems with the Channel Islands fishermen.
-They did believe that the Marines were causing trouble, though.
+The British and French governments seemingly had no disagreement between themselves over the rights and wrongs of the fishing dispute.
+France agreed with the UK that French fishermen shouldn’t be so close to the Channel Islands.
+The French fishermen themselves didn’t have any problems with the Channel Islands fishermen, either.
+Some did believe that the Marines were causing trouble, though.

-Mesnage was charged with illegal fishing and disobeying orders from a fisheries protection officer, appeared in court on 5 April.
+Mesnage, charged with illegal fishing and disobeying orders from a fisheries protection officer, appeared in court on 5 April.
 The French fishermen warned Guernsey’s fishermen not to come to Cherbourg.
-However, as The Guardian reported on the day Mesnage was in the dock,
+However, as The Guardian reported on the day of the appearance,

 [Three Guernsey fishing boats] docked peacefully at the French port and were expected to unload their catches later today… The French police said ‘they have arrived as normal and everything is quiet’.